Alexander Dickson (botanist): Career as botanist

 Dr Dickson remained in Glasgow from 1866 till 1879.
 In the latter year, the professorship of botany in the University of Edinburgh became vacant, on the resignation, caused by failing health, of the renowned and veteran Professor John Hutton Balfour; and to this great botanical position, Dr Dickson was promoted by the Curators.
 In the following year, he received from the Crown also the appointment of Regius Professor of Botany to the University of Edinburgh, as well as that of the 8th Regius Keeper of the Royal Botanic Garden, a position he held until 1887.
 During this time he lived at 11 Royal Circus in the New Town.

 It is with his work as a professor in Edinburgh that the members of this Society are most familiar.
 The recollection of that work is still so vividly present among us, that, but for the requirement of a historical record, it would be needless to dwell on it.
 We find him entering on his duties imbued with the same conception of the far-reaching affinities between science and art or practice as was recognised in the early developments of his biological career.
 In his inaugural address he adopted for his subject the consideration of some remarkable parallels between the animal and vegetable kingdoms as regards specialisation of form for the performance of different functions.
 For this purpose he compared a flowering plant with a zoophyte, and showed how unity of organisation is manifest throughout nature.
 The same lesson was indicated as, 20 years before, he had taught in his inaugural address to the Royal Medical Society, that the cultivation of every department of biological science increases the knowledge'of that human anatomy which is the foundation of the art of medicine and surgery.

-His relations with the students of the university soon became of the most cordial description.
-His painstaking earnestness as a teacher, his obvious desire to further their botanical studies, the knowledge that soon spread of the hours spent in preparation for his class, and especially in the preparation of the wonderfully skilful and instructive illustrations that from day to day appeared on the blackboard, and the numberless evidences of his courteous and generous disposition, gained for him, not only respect, but also warm and grateful affection.
+He developed positive relations with the students at the university.
+He was known for his careful preparation for lectures and for producing detailed botanical illustrations on the blackboard to support his teaching, which contributed to his popularity among students.